squirrels-analytics/squirrels-analytics.github.io/docs/docs/intro.md

 #### Cascading Parameters

 The framework supports dynamic cascading parameter widgets that adjust based on the selected values of other parameters.
 These parameters can be specified as hard-coded configurations, or fetched from database lookup tables.
 Models can use the selected parameter values to change behaviour.

-#### API Access to Datasets

-Applications can access "datasets" and their associated parameters via well-defined API endpoints.
-Each dataset can be configured with a target model, a set of applicable widget parameters, and access permissions.
-During development, a testing UI is available to conveniently test your APIs.
+For free-form text parameters, SQL models are protected from SQL injection.

 #### Context Variables

-Squirrels allows for the creation of "context variables" in Python files which can then be used within your models.
-These context variables are useful to leverage your favourite Python IDE (for features like autofill suggestions) to more conveniently define variables based on selected parameter values.
+Squirrels allows for the creation of "context variables" in Python files to process parameter selections into meaningful variables for your models.
+These context variables are useful to leverage your favourite Python IDE (for features like autofill suggestions) to more conveniently define your variables.

+#### Lookup Tables as CSV Files

+You can choose to store lookup tables as CSV files, known as "seeds", in your Squirrels project.
+This allows you to version control reference data together with your project.
+The seeds can be used as a source for your parameter options, or referenced by models using the **ref** function.

 #### In-Memory Caching